Pingelapese language: Date system

-In the Pingelapese culture, Monday marks the first day of the week.
-The names for the days of the week come from the Pingelapese non specific object numeral set.
+In the Pingelapese culture, Monday is the first day of the week.
+The names for the days of the week come from the Pingelapese non-specific object numeral set.
 This number follows the prefix "niy-" to become the word designated for the day of the week.
 For example, the Pingelapese word for Monday is "niyaehd".
 The words for the other days of the months are as follows: niyari (Tuesday), niyesil (Wednesday), niyaepang (Thursday), and niyalim (Friday).

 Numerals

 The Pingelapese language incorporates at least five sets of numeral classifiers.
 These classifiers combine numbers and nouns.
 The nouns must have some sort of relation to the object for example, how it is shaped or how it is used.
 Each of these set designates a different set of words to represent the numeral one through nine.

-There is a set of words designated for describing long nouns, such as trees or roads.
-These numerals are: